 - Do not use biohazard bags or anything marked with a biohazard symbol.
-You will be required to repackage the waste if there are visible or covered biohazard symbols.
+You will be required to repackage the waste if they are visible or covered with biohazard symbols.

 - When full, seal the bag and confirm that the label on the bag is accurate.